 Banned Sikh group’s leader booked under UAPA over Khalistan flags at Himachal Pradesh Assembly

-The police sealed the state’s border after Sikhs for Justice gave a call for holding a Khalistan referendum on June 6.
+The police sealed the state’s border after Sikhs for Justice called for a Khalistan referendum on June 6.

 The Himachal Pradesh Police on Sunday booked the leader of Sikhs For Justice group Gurpatwant Singh Pannun under the Unlawful Activities (Prevention) Act after Khalistani flags were found tied outside the state Legislative Assembly building in Dharamshala, The Hindu reported.

-The Khalistan movement is a separatist campaign with an ambition to create a country for Sikhs by seceding from Punjab.
+The Khalistan movement is a separatist campaign to create a country for Sikhs by seceding from India.
 Pro-Khalistan slogans were also painted on the walls of the assembly complex on Sunday.

 “Gurpatwant Singh Pannun, the general counsel to Sikhs for Justice, has been made the main accused in the case,” said Himachal Pradesh Director General of Police Sanjay Kundu, PTI reported.